dresden-elektronik/deconz-rest-doc/groups/index.md

   </tbody>
 </table>

-`Note` creating a group with a name which already exists will not create a new group or fail.
+`Note` Creating a group with a name which already exists will not create a new group or fail.
 Such a call does only return the id of the existing group.

 ### Possible errors